 Dawson Creek’s historic location at Mile 0 of the Alaska Highway and the hub of four major driving routes provides economic benefits for our city from the approximate 146,000 travellers that stay here and contribute close to $55 million to the local economy each year.
 Money is spent in local businesses on transportation, accommodation, fuel, groceries, restaurants, shopping, entertainment, attractions and various other goods and services.

 Tourism Dawson Creek, operated by Spectra Venue Management, facilitates and coordinates the development and promotion of tourism within the City of Dawson Creek by creating year-round, memorable visitor experiences.

 Our Visitors – Who They Are

-Results of a Visitor Research Project in Dawson Creek recently carried out jointly by Tourism Dawson Creek and Tourism BC show that 49% of people who travel to Dawson Creek are Canadian and out of this, 70% are from British Columbia or Alberta.
+Results of a Visitor Research Project in Dawson Creek carried out jointly by Tourism Dawson Creek and Tourism BC showed that 49% of people who travel to Dawson Creek are Canadian and out of this, 69% are from British Columbia or Alberta.
 At 45% of total visitors, the next largest group visiting the city is from the United States of America.

-For both Canadian and American visitors, 53% were over the age of 55, 61% of whom had completed a college diploma or university degree and 83% listed leisure as the purpose of their trip.
-50% of these leisure visitors were noted to be in self-contained vehicles (RVs, 5th wheels) and stay in RV parks, campgrounds while 46% come in vehicles only using motels and hotels.
-Of note are also the 5% business travelers and the 10% who are visiting friends and family.
+For both Canadian and American visitors, 53% were over the age of 55 and 83% listed leisure as the purpose of their trip.
+50% of these leisure visitors were noted to be in self-contained vehicles (RVs, 5th wheels) and stay in RV parks and campgrounds, while 46% come in vehicles and use motels and hotels.
 90% of Americans that visit Dawson Creek are traveling to Alaska leaving most of the 10% of travelers to be Alaskans going south.